mucketo/Search-and-Destroy-v2.0/STATEMENT ON BEING BANNED.md

 - Lasher and company have forked my project and that's fine.
 But you can rest assured that it will contain fewer features and do less.
 It won't do GQ, for one thing, and certainly won't have a mob DB.
 If you want the full package, this the place.

 If there are any questions feel free to email me at my gmail account (aardstar) and I will get back to you whenever I check the account.
-I sincerely regret any inconvenience that my being banned has caused, but rest assured it is no bar to continuing active work on S&D.  I hope this clears some things up, in view of some of what has been said.